Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 This CI pipeline enforces consistency, strengthens security and accelerates delivery.
 By unifying source control, build orchestration, and artifact storage, it enables fast, reliable deployment of production-ready software with minimal overhead.
 <img width="1820" height="958" alt="image" src="https://github.com/user-attachments/assets/e52396b3-9121-49d5-bc2f-be748ae339bb" />

-...

 ---
-AWS CodeBuild automates building the Java application by compiling, testing, and packaging it into a deployable WAR (Web Application Archive) file.
-It integrates directly with GitHub via the official GitHub App, triggering builds automatically whenever code is pushed to the master branch.
-This eliminates manual intervention and the need for static credentials.

-Each build runs in a fresh, isolated environment defined by the buildspec.yml file.
-This file outlines all build steps, ensuring consistency and repeatability.
-During the build, CodeBuild uses secure, time-limited tokens from AWS CodeArtifact to access the internal Maven repository, protecting the software supply chain.

-After the build finishes successfully, the resulting WAR file is compressed into a ZIP archive and securely uploaded to an encrypted Amazon S3 bucket (nextwork-devops-cicd-shanikah).
-At the same time, build logs stream to Amazon CloudWatch Logs, allowing for real-time monitoring and auditing.

-This setup creates a fully automated, secure, and reliable CI pipeline.
-It integrates source control, dependency management, and artifact storage, enabling efficient delivery of production-ready software with minimal manual effort.

 ## 📦 Automated Deployment with AWS CodeDeploy & CloudFormation